 All new ZS EVs also feature a suite of driver assistance systems called ‘MG Pilot’, which includes active emergency braking with pedestrian and bicycle detection, as well as lane-keeping assistance, lane-departure warning, traffic-jam assist, an intelligent speed limiter and high-beam assist.
 On top of that, Trophy and Trophy Connect specs add rear cross-traffic alert and blind-spot monitoring with lane-changing assistance.

 There’s no optional extras list for the ZS EV, not even a different set of alloy wheels.
 The only choices buyers have to make is the battery size, trim level and paint colour: white is standard, while black, blue, silver and red paint are all £500 to £700 extra.

 The updated ZS EV features a 10.1-inch central infotainment touchscreen, regardless of which trim level you got for.
 It’s an improvement over the eight-inch unit in the pre-facelift model, because the menus are logical enough, and it’s sharp and bright, but It could react a bit quicker to inputs.
 You do get Apple CarPlay and Android Auto as standard though.

 In This Review

-- 5Interior & comfort - currently readingThe MG ZS EV is great value for money, offering plenty of kit regardless of which trim you go for
+- 5Interior, dashboard & infotainment - currently readingThe MG ZS EV is great value for money, offering plenty of kit regardless of which trim level you go for

 - 8Owner reviewLondon teacher Malcolm Smith shares his experience of first-time electric-car ownership with an MG ZS EV